sarahgolon1/lab04/README.md

 ```
 System.out.println("# " + "price" + " cents.");
 ```
+Instead of printing the actual price on the ticket, the machine would just print "price"

 ## What would be printed here?
 ```
 System.out.println("# price cents.");

+The machine would print the phrase "# price cents"
 ```

 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.